flying-dice/pelican/docs/index.md

 ### `collections`

-Rust-style vector with methods for manipulation and iteration.
+Rust-style collections with methods for manipulation and iteration.

 See [collections.md](collections.md) for more details.